MrPratula/ing-sw-2020-romeo-pozzan-prada/README.md

 - Server.jar

 It is the server that hosts the game.
 It can be runned in different ways:

--in this case it will be runned on default port 12345:
+-1: it will be runned on default port 12345:
 ```
 java -jar path/to/Server.jar
 ```

--in this case it will be runned port MY_PORT:
+-2: it will be runned port MY_PORT:
 ```
 java -jar path/to/Server.jar -port MY_PORT
 ```